Why use Session Replay 2.0 β

 - Content from connected services and advertising

 Some types of content are created by third-party services that are connected to the site.
-This includes different types of online chats or recommendation systems, such as selections of recommended items.
+This includes different types of online chats and recommendation systems, such as selections of recommended items.
 Advertising blocks also belong to this category of content.

 You can use recordings of these elements to evaluate the ROI from third-party services and track how advertising affects user behavior.